-The State currently has 15 bargaining units for State employees.
-The Department of Employee Relations (DOER), Labor Relations and Total Compensation Division, negotiates seven non-faculty labor contracts.
-Minnesota State Colleges and Universities System staff negotiates three faculty contracts.
-The DOER develops compensation plans for un-represented employees.
+Each odd numbered-year, the State bargains the terms and conditions of employment with its employees.
+The State currently has 18 bargaining units for State employees.
+The Department of Employee Relations (DOER) Labor Relations and Total Compensation Division negotiates seven non-faculty labor contracts for 13 bargaining units.
+Minnesota State Colleges and Universities System staff negotiates three faculty contracts for three bargaining units.
+DOER also develops two compensation plans for employees not represented by a bargaining unit.
 All contracts and compensation plans are subject to review and approval by the Legislature.